MagentaSpruce/node1/README.md

 # node1
 First Node.JS project using simple API

 This Node.JS project is based on a simple selection of products where product information is served dynamic via a simple API.
-You will need to use the following local address to use this application: http://127.0.0.1:8000/     There are currently the following routes specified: /   /overview   /product  /api   as well as an error route and routes for each product according to its ID as specified in the JSON file containing all of the product information.
+There are currently the following routes specified: /   /overview   /product  /api   as well as an error route and routes for each product according to its ID as specified in the JSON file containing all of the product information.

 This project helped me to learn and better understand:
 1) What Node actually is